Overview

 Academic Connections

-This program is open to all, and might especially appeal to students taking courses in Education, Psychology, Visual Media Studies, the Performing Arts, English, Sociology and Business Marketing.
+This program is open to all, and may especially appeal to students taking courses in Education, Psychology, Visual Media Studies, the Performing Arts, English, Sociology and Business Marketing.

 “Ultimately, the Duke Engage Chicago experience was one that I pursued purely out of personal curiosity and a desire to be exposed to the arts and hip hop in a way I had never been exposed to before.
 In that sense, my time in Chicago has been incredibly informative and enlightening, illuminating avenues through which hip hop and art in general can inspire and empower individuals to share their stories and speak on pressing social issues.
 However, my community partner placement played an integral role in making this overall journey a fulfilling one, as they focused on holistic well-being and health.
 Their view of human health aligned well with my own which elucidated clear applications of art as a means of fostering healing and health.
 As such, I would encourage people to participate in Duke Engage projects that simply appear interesting to them, as you never know how the topics you’re exposed to or learn about will relate to your other interests.”